The University of New England will provide students with flexible study options to help them capitalise on and move with a fast-changing world.

 ‘Our market research told us that many working adults want shorter and more flexible educational opportunities that help position them for emerging changes in their work life,’ explains Professor Duncan.

-‘We recognize that many working adults are simply not able to commit to a full degree and we firmly believe they should have access to the parts of a university education they need most.’
+‘We recognise that many working adults are simply not able to commit to a full degree and we firmly believe they should have access to the parts of a university education they need most.’

 The progressive move has come from the University’s research into the impact of automation, globalization and digitization on the workforce and the impacts that artificial intelligence and other technologies may have on many professions.